kevonc/kevoncheung.com/content/articles/20250630-crazy-performative-asian-parents.md

 1. **Parents are busier than ever with their own interests and pursuits**
 2. **Taking care of kids is no-joke exhausting**
-3. **Most importantly to me, parents don’t know how to craft experience**
+3. **Most importantly to me, parents don’t know how to craft experiences**

-Parents simply don’t know how to create these moments themselves, so they sign their kids up to more classes, more competitions, more clubs.
-More everything.
+Parents simply don’t know how to create these moments themselves, so they sign their kids up for more classes, more competitions, more clubs.
+More of everything.
 Basically anything that looks enriching.

-They’ve done their part of identifying the source of experiences, and now the responsibility is on the other people they’ve hired.
+They’ve done their part in identifying the source of experiences, and now the responsibility is on the other people they’ve hired.

 This is outsourcing parenting.

 But I’m not that extreme.
 I’m not talking about how parents should outsource nothing.
-That’d crazy as well given how busy we all are.
-If I don’t know how to teach swimming, I better outsource this to someone who has a structured way of guiding my kids.
+That’d be crazy as well, given how busy we all are.
+If I don’t know how to teach swimming, I'd better outsource this to someone who has a structured way of guiding my kids.

 I’m talking more about the default choice when it comes to “getting new experiences”.
-From what I see, most parents immediately look for places to go so that facilities or staff of those places are responsible for the job.
+From what I see, most parents immediately look for places to go so that the facilities or staff of those places are responsible for the job.
 Only a handful of parents get creative and build those experiences themselves.

 Honestly, I sometimes catch myself doing the same thing.
-I’d get on the phone and search “places to go in hong kong for kids”.
+I’d get on the phone and search “places to go in Hong Kong for kids”.

 But every now and then, I remind myself:

 > **It’s not about where we go.
 It’s about what we do.**

 Here’s an example.
 One day, we had a bit of time at home.
-I needed to figure out something to engage the girls, so I told the girls we were going on an airplane.
+I needed to figure out something to engage the girls, so I told them we were going on an airplane.

 “What airplane?”